Why You Should Always Wash Your Child's New Clothes

 But how many of you actually do this?
-If you don’t, then this mum’s story should act as an eye-opener and cautionary tale to always wash your little one’s new clothes before dressing him or her in them.
+If you don’t, then this mum’s story should act as an eye-opener and cautionary tale to always wash new clothes before dressing him or her in them.

 After examining little Parker, doctors explained to Samantha that they believed her little boy has a nasty reaction to the chemical residue in the jumper he tried on earlier that day.

-The little boy has made a full recovery, luckily, and his mummy says the whole episode was an important lesson to her to always wash new clothing.
+The little boy has made a full recovery, luckily.
+And his mummy says the whole episode was an important lesson to her to always wash new clothes.

 Chemicals and clothes

 It looks like chemicals lurk everywhere, even in the clothing we wear.
 These substances are used in the treatment process of clothes.

 “Exposure to these chemicals increases the risk of allergic dermatitis, but more severe health effect for humans as well as the environment could possibly be related to these chemicals.
 Some of them are suspected or proved carcinogens and some have aquatic toxicity,” says Giovanna Luongo, PhD in Analytical Chemistry at Stockholm University.

 Here are some of the most common chemicals used to treat clothing, according to Choice: